 Cut the passionfruit into half.
 Scoop out the passionfruit into a small bowl.

 Add the allspice into the passionfruit and give it a good mix.
 I love allspice with all of its cinnamon, clove and nutmeg tastes.
 It just gives this fruit salad a tiny boost without being overpowering.

 How to Assemble the Salad

 Simply add the passionfruit mix with all the fruit in a mixing bowl.
 If you would like the salad to take on a deep red colour, leave it for a few hours and let the juices of the red dragon fruit do the work!

 I kept some of the salad until the next day in the fridge and it kept well.
 Always good to have one component of the dinner party prepared a day early to free up the rest of the cooking day.

-This is a tangy and tart fruit salad.
+This is a tangy and tart dragon fruit dessert salad.
 We are not always looking for a super sweet fruit salad and wanted to create something for those who are not sweet tooths.
 It’s also a great accompaniment to a very sweet dessert if you’re looking for something to cut through all that sugar.

 This pomegranate red dragon fruit is also a visually appealing recipe and one of the best fruit salads around.
 It’s also a great way to dress up that festive spread or if you’re simply going for a red themed dinner party!